Lady Bouvier's Lover

 "Lady Bouvier's Lover" is the twenty-first and penultimate episode of the fifth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on May 12, 1994.
 In the episode, Abe Simpson falls in love with Marge's mother, Jacqueline Bouvier, and they start dating.
 However, on a night out in town, she is charmed by Mr. Burns.
 Abe is brokenhearted when he learns that Jacqueline is going to marry Mr. Burns.

 The episode was written by Bill Oakley and Josh Weinstein, and directed by Wes Archer.
 It was recorded in October 1993 at the Darryl F. Zanuck Building on the 20th Century Fox lot in West Los Angeles.
 The episode features cultural references to films such as The Gold Rush and The Graduate, and songs such as "Moonlight Serenade" and "Sing, Sing, Sing".

 Since airing, the episode has received mixed reviews from television critics.
 It acquired a Nielsen rating of 10.0, and was the third highest-rated show on the Fox network the week it aired.

-It is the last episode to feature the rumpus room until Season 28.

 Plot

 The Simpson family gathers to celebrate Maggie's birthday.
 After the party, Grampa feels depressed, so Marge sets him up for a date with her mother, Jacqueline.
 Eventually, the couple falls in love, which enrages Homer, who believes that old people should not date each other — especially in-laws — and fears that his children will become "freaks" if the two decide to marry.

 To impress Jacqueline, Grampa takes her out dancing, but when he does, Mr. Burns steals her from him and breaks his heart.
-Burns declares that he is in love with Jacqueline, and they are going to get married, against Marge's interest.
+They soon fall in love, and Jacqueline later agrees to marry Burns, to Marge's chagrin.
 Meanwhile, Bart buys a $350 Itchy & Scratchy animation cel with one of Homer's credit cards, which turns out to be poor quality with only part of Scratchy's arm drawn.
 Bart tries to trade it to Comic Book Guy for money but is offered a telephone in the shape of Mary Worth instead.
 In order to pay Homer back, Bart blackmails Burns by threatening to ruin his suit before his date.

 On the day of the wedding, Grampa crashes Burns' and Jacqueline's wedding ceremony and asks that Jacqueline marry him instead.
 Partly due to Burns' behavior, especially when he threatens Bart after he accidentally drops the wedding rings, she decides not to marry either man.
-Deciding that Jacqueline's decision is good enough for him, Grampa grabs her and they run out of the church and onto on a bus, leaving Burns heartbroken.
-On the bus, the two sit silently, contemplating what will happen between them now, before Grampa yells at bus driver Otto to turn the music off.
-After being rebuffed, Grampa talks over the song and credits about why he loves Jacqueline, before being cut off by the Gracie Films logo.
+Grampa accepts Jacqueline's decision.